 Landscape connectivity is vital to the long-term survival of plant and animal populations.
 At varying scales, connectivity is necessary for feeding, migration, mating, genetic diversity, and dispersal to new areas.
-As climate change alters habitat, species will be forced to alter their ranges, dispersing great distances over generations.
-Where connectivity is broken by unsuitable habitat, development, and roads, populations may face extinction. ecoConnect, our model of regional connectivity, informs conservationists reconnecting the landscape in the Northeast.
+As climate change alters habitat, species will be forced to alter their geographic distribution, in some cases dispersing great distances over generations.
+Where connectivity is broken by unsuitable habitat, roads and other types of development, it is likely that many plant and animal populations will disappear over time. ecoConnect, our model of regional connectivity, provides conservation practitioners with maps and data that can inform conservation actions aimed at maintaining connected landscapes for multiple species, both locally and across the Northeast.

-We start the analysis by selecting points with high ecological integrity in a 2 km grid.
-These points are connected to other points within 5 km based on development, road traffic, and ecological similarity to each starting point.
-These connections are made with random low cost paths, mapping a large number of suboptimal routes, yielding paths that represent local connectivity.
-We count the number of times each path is used in connecting each pair of points across the entire Northeast, and use this regional analysis to weight local connectivity, resulting in models of regional connectivity that are:
+We started the analysis by selecting points with high ecological integrity in a 2 km grid.
+These points were connected to other points within 5 km based on development, road traffic, and ecological similarity relative to each starting point.
+These connections were made with random low cost paths, which mapped a large number of suboptimal, but reasonably good routes, yielding paths that represent local connectivity.
+We counted the number of times each path was used in connecting each pair of points across the entire Northeast, and used this regional analysis to weight local connectivity resulting in metrics of regional connectivity that are

-Truly regional: rather than chaining local or medium-scale connectivity, this approach assesses paths hundreds of miles long, from Virginia to Maine.
+Truly regional: rather than chaining local or medium-scale connectivity, this approach assessed paths hundreds of miles long, from Virginia to Maine.

-Multi-scale: connectivity is assessed at multiple scales, so results are meaningful for a town, a state, or the entire Northeast.
+Multi-scale: connectivity was assessed at multiple scales, so results are meaningful for a town, a state, or the entire Northeast.

-Ecosystem-aware: rather than simply connecting natural systems, connectivity is estimated for forests or wetlands or even finer groups such as ridgetop forests or floodplain forests, and paths are based on ecological similarity to the target systems.
+Ecosystem-aware: rather than simply connecting natural systems, connectivity was estimated for forests or wetlands or even finer groups such as ridgetop systems or floodplain forests, and paths were based on ecological similarity to the target systems.

-ecoConnect can be used to assess the level of connectivity among existing conservation land, and to target additional land to conserve connectivity, including “unlovely” land important for connectivity that might not otherwise be protected.
-It can also be used to assess viable locations for wildlife road passages, and it highlights bridges that already provide connectivity under high-traffic roads.
+ecoConnect can be used to assess the level of connectivity among existing conservation land, and to target additional land to conserve connectivity, including land important for connectivity that might not otherwise be protected because it is not highly rated for habitat quality or ecological integrity.
+It can also be used to assess potential locations for road crossing structures for wildlife and identify bridges and culverts that may already provide connectivity under high-traffic roads.

-Development of regional ecosystem-based connectivity was funded by the USGS Northeast Climate Adaptation Science Center and USDA’s Renewable Resources Extension Act (RREA).
+Development of regional ecosystem-based connectivity was funded by USGS Northeast Climate Adaptation Science Center and the intramural research program of the U.S. Department of Agriculture, National Institute of Food and Agriculture, McIntire-Stennis and Renewable Resources Extension Act (RREA) programs.

 A description of ecoConnect: https://landeco.umass.edu/web/lcc/dsl/ecoconnect/dsl_documentation_ecoConnect.pdf